petabencana/sitioss-reports-telegram/README.md

 * `TELEGRAM_ENDPOINT`: Telegram's API

 #### Misc Notes
-- Depdning on your deploymeny method you may need to add the above parameters to the Lambda functions in the AWS web console
+- Depending on your deployment method you may need to add the above parameters to the Lambda functions in the AWS web console